dutchLuck/ping3/README.md

 # ping3
-Send multiple Internet Protocol version 4 ICMP echo requests to a remote network device and display round trip time information if echo replies are received back.
+Send multiple Internet Protocol version 4 (IPv4) ICMP Echo requests or multiple IPv4 ICMP Time Stamp requests to a remote network device and display round trip time information if echo replies are received back.

-This utility program is named "ping3" because it sends an ICMP echo request to a network device and waits for the device to reply.
+This utility program is named "ping3" because it defaults to sending three ICMP echo/timestamp request to a network device and waits for the device to reply to each request.
 If the device replies then some information on how long the round- trip-time (RTT) was is printed out.
 If the device doesn't respond then a time-out message is printed instead.